JasonP01/Mindustry-Balancing/README.md

 3. You may not produce anything against the Mindustry discord's rules

+4. You may not rename a branch, the first half MUST be a github username and is automatically put there

+5. You may not create your own branches manually, you may only create a branch through the action

 ## Punishments

 The punishment for breaking the rules is you lose write access, and any pr/issue made is automatically rejected regardless of the content